- What Is a Chemical Restraint?

 - Chemical: Use of medications to moderate behavior.

-- Environmental: Restricting a person’s free access to the places or things in their environment, such as locking up a room or keeping a thing in an inaccessible place.
+- Environmental: Restricting a person’s free access to the places or things in their environment, such as locking up a room or keeping an item in an inaccessible location.

 Why and when is chemical restraint required?